-Meet Mango—a Northern Special canoe dawg in training!
-Our On the Land Programs Consultant, Rachel Cluderay is an avid canoeist who’s been learning to train Mango to be the goodest canoe dawg.
+Meet Mango—a Northern Special canoe dog in training!
+Our On the Land Programs Consultant, Rachel Cluderay is an avid canoeist who’s been learning to train Mango to be the goodest canoe daog.

 Here are some of her tips and tricks for making a pup feel comfortable, and at ease in the boat, from our On the Land Programs Consultant, Rachel Cluderay.

 Step 1: Land Canoe Dawg

 First, place your canoe on land and get someone to hold it stable.